 NPR has been a source of criticism from congressional Republicans who view it as a liberal refuge that espouses its views courtesy of public funding.
-Although only 2 percent of the NPR network’s funding comes from government grants, the network says that the loss of federal funding would undermine NPR stations’ ability to pay for programming.
-Some stations, which pay the network to broadcast NPR programming, receive up to 10 percent of their funding from the Corporation for Public Broadcasting, CPB.
+Although only 2 percent of NPR's funding comes from government grants, the station says that the loss of federal funding would undermine NPR stations' ability to pay for programming.

 Rubio argued that private donations should support such an enterprise as NPR, and that plenty of outlets are available to house that ideology and format.
 He admitted, though, that he enjoys Rehm's show and that NPR's funding is low on the list of costs that should be cut.